Crime Prevention Auto Theft Prevention

 In 2005 the Winnipeg Police Service partnered with MPI and Manitoba Justice in the Winnipeg Auto Theft Suppression Strategy (WATSS).
 This multi-agency approach has proven to be quite successful and since 2004 there has been a dramatic decrease in stolen vehicle occurrences.

-From January 2012 to December 2012 there were 1280 vehicle thefts, with an average of only 3.5 vehicles stolen per day, an approximate 85.4% reduction from 2004 in which the yearly total was 8767 vehicles and a daily average of 24 vehicles stolen.
+From January 2014 up to and including December 2014 there were 1528 vehicle thefts with an average of only 4 vehicles stolen per day.
+This was an approximate 82.5% reduction from the 8718 vehicles stolen in 2004 (an average of 24 vehicles stolen per day).

 Although the reductions have been quite significant, more work needs to be done.
 In 2010 the goal is to build on the current successes of WATSS and other initiatives by the Winnipeg Police Service and its partners.
 Auto theft is a public safety issue and not simply a property crime.
 Fewer stolen vehicles on Winnipeg streets reduce the potential for serious accidents and harm to the public.
 The Winnipeg Police Service is strongly committed to creating further reductions in order to protect public safety and the property of citizens.